tuska-web/Portfolio/content/project/scikit/index.md

   - Markdown
 ---

-This registration form allows users to input their first name, last name, email, password, account type, profile picture, age, and a brief bio.
+This registration form  is a document with a set of fields that allows users to input their information.
 It features a clean and user-friendly design, making it professional and easy to use.

 <!--more-->